 - There are multiple reasons this could be occurring: - 1) The twine used is too weak.
 Use minimum of 170 pounds (756.2 N) knot strength twine. - 2) Strapping not threaded correctly.
-See Bale Band-It Threading Instructions on page 11. - 3) Back gate hydraulic valve adjustment is set too high. - a) Locate relief valve on Back Gate Manifold (Operator's Manual page 18).
-It is between the Bundle Tensioning Valve and the Back Gate directional valve.
-It has a threaded stem that can be adjusted with an Allen wrench and has a hex jam nut to lock it in position. - b) Decrease the pressure setting of relief valve by loosening the jam nut and using an Allen wrench to turn threaded stem counter-clockwise one full rotation.
+See Bale Band-It Threading Instructions on page 12. - 3) Back gate hydraulic valve adjustment is set too high. - a) Locate Bundle Tensioning Valve on Back Gate Manifold (Outside Banding Box Manifold page 19). - b) Decrease the pressure setting of the valve by loosening the jam nut and turning the valve stem counter-clockwise one full rotation.
 Then re-tighten the jam nut. - c) Make another bundle and see if the problem is resolved.
 If not, repeat step 2. - 4) Check all areas for excess drag on strapping.